Questions and Answers

 - 3. Is a black belt the ultimate goal?Although receiving a black belt is a very high achievement, there are still many ranks above black belt which are commonly called “Dan” or “Degree” with black belt or shodan being 1st Dan or 1st step.
 Regardless of the martial art you choose, look for a school that has the depth of knowledge within its Dan rank sensei and capacity to teach and grade you up into the higher Dan ranks … Koshinryu with over 100 years of history has this ability.

 - 4. Are martial arts really an art or are they a science?Properly taught and practised they are both art and science, although this will rely much on the knowledge and skill of the teacher.
 With the education programs available to teachers of martial arts there are many opportunities for a better understanding of the sciences that underpin the techniques.

-The most appropriate program for this is the National Coaching Accreditation Scheme (NCAS), recognised by the Commonwealth Government and administered by the Australian Sports Commission.
+The most appropriate program for this is the National Coaching Accreditation Program (NCAP), recognised by the Australian Sports Commission and Sport Australia..

 - 5. Is it true that martial arts can really become a way of life?When you consider that you could start training in the martial arts at a young age and still be involved in retirement then the answer is probably a definite yes.
 When properly taught by an accredited coach, martial arts teachings include discipline and a philosophy which is an ideal guide for a healthy mind and lifestyle.